dbos-inc/dbos-docs/docs/python/examples/earthquake-tracker.md

 python3 start_postgres_docker.py
 ```

-Then run the app in a virtual environment:
+Then run the app in the virtual environment:

 ```shell
 pip install -r requirements.txt